Abarnasuresh/Javascriptgrammer/Evaluation.md

 ```
 ## 13.Compare two objects, If all properties are equal return true or return false? a. ({id: 1, name: “edison”}, {id: 1, name: “edison”}) b. ({id: 1, name: “edison”}, {id: 2, name: “edison”})
 ### Algorithm
+* Start the program
+* Initialize two arrays obj1[] and obj2[] to store the inputs
+* Store the input values as key values in new array
+* Compare the length of two array keys are equal print true else print false
 ### Psuedocode
 ### Code
 ```